 With its distinctive horizontal design, The SUB Compact will appeal to those who like to stand out from the crowd.
 It's sure to be a hit with people who enjoy a nice pint, too, since it keeps beer at the optimal temperature and freshness for up to 15 days at a time.

 This Beerwulf-endorsed dispenser only works with Krups' SUB Kegs, and seeing as they're only two litres, you'll probably find yourself changing them more often than you'd like.
-However, with loads of top beer brands represented, you're sure to find something that tempts your palate.
+However, with loads of top beer brands represented, I'm pretty sure you'll find something that tempts your palate.

-The Skal isn't a portable dispenser, but on the flip side it does accept five-litre kegs, meaning it'll keep the beer flowing, and the party going, all night long.
+The Skal isn't a portable dispenser, but on the flip side it does accept five-litre kegs, meaning it'll keep the beer flowing, and the party going.

 Another growler-style home beer dispenser, the Triplej Mini 304 is a stout and sturdy customer that's able to hold up to five litres of beer at high pressure, meaning you'll be guaranteed fizzy refreshment as and when you need it.
 Simply pull the lever and the pressure will automatically release at 35 or 70psi, depending on which valve you have fitted.